Messi urges Miami to be 'united' in 'difficult' time

 "Think about what's next and prepare for the next game."

-The team last won on April 27, defeating the New York Red Bulls 4-1 on May 3 before suffering two losses and one draw.
-Miami is sixth in MLS' Eastern Conference standings.
+The team last won on May 3, defeating the New York Red Bulls 4-1 before suffering two losses and one draw.
+Miami is sixth in the MLS Eastern Conference standings.

+"We're coming off a period of bad results," Messi added.
+"But we have to keep working and think about what's next.
+With three or four games left in May, we [have to] finish the best possible way to be able to face the Club World Cup."

-Head coach Javier Mascherano reiterated the captain's message during his post-match press conference, emphasizing it's not the time players to start pointing figures.
+Head coach Javier Mascherano reiterated the captain's message during his postmatch news conference, emphasizing it's not the time for players to start pointing figures.

-"When you are in this dynamic, if we each start pulling ourselves to the side it'll be impossible to overcome the moment," said Mascherano.
+"When you are in this dynamic, if we each start pulling ourselves to the side it'll be impossible to overcome the moment," Mascherano said.
 "It's clear that we must overcome this all together because clearly this team has shown, especially at the beginning of the season, what they are capable of.

 "Right now, I take full responsibility.
 I will not point out any players publicly, I am not that way.
 No one enters the pitch trying to have a bad time or to suffer.
 Every player tries to do their best with virtues and errors, and now we have to try to get the best out of these players to move forward."